JeffreySarnoff/ArbNumerics.jl/README.md

 julia> using ArbNumerics
 julia> exit()
 ```
-There will commence much activity (getting source codes over the internet and compiling them).
+There will commence much activity (getting source codes over the internet and compiling them takes time).
 If you are doing this before Nemo.jl has a v0.7 release, you may see warnings.  _That is OK!_.

 That should do it.
 There should not be any error messages.
 If there are, let me know.